Tag: Surfing

 By the end, I had a rhythm—beach in the morning, an adventure or two, food at a place I hadn’t tried yet, and a slow walk home under warm streetlights.
 Jaco and the surrounding coast are as beautiful as the photos: jungle‑green ridges, long beaches, and sunsets that look staged.
 I left with a lighter step and a note in my phone that says, simply, “come back.”

-• Sandra’s Adventure in Jaco, Costa Rica
+• Alexander’s Adventure in Jaco, Costa Rica

 Between outings I walked Jaco’s beachfront path and ducked into cafés for smoothies or gallo pinto.
 The vibe shifts a bit by neighborhood—Herradura for marina calm, Playa Hermosa for waves and surfers, and the Jaco Walk area for shops and families.
 Day trips open up the coast: Tarcoles for crocodiles, Quepos and Manuel Antonio for beaches and wildlife, Esterillos and Bejuco when you want open sand and space.
 Transport was easy—taxis and Ubers came fast, buses were straightforward, and drivers were patient about short stops.